naomilago/Pet-Paws/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/AbnerLago/Pet-Paws/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/NaomiLago/Pet-Paws/blob/master/LICENSE) for details.

-Made with 💛 by Abner Lago :wave: [Get in touch!](https://www.linkedin.com/in/AbinerLago/)
+Made with 💛 by Naomi Lago :wave: [Get in touch!](https://www.linkedin.com/in/NaomiLago/)

 [nodejs]: https://nodejs.org/
 [typescript]: https://www.typescriptlang.org/